OutSystems/cloud-connector/README.md

     docker run --rm -it ghcr.io/outsystems/outsystemscc --help

-If you're running the container in a runtime where you need to specify the command line or override the entrypoint (e.g. Azure Container Instances or AWS Fargate):
+If you're running the container on a runtime where you need to specify the command line or override the entrypoint (for example on Azure Container Instances or AWS Fargate):

     docker run --rm -it --entrypoint /app/outsystems ghcr.io/outsystems/outsystemscc --help